 Consumer Rights Attorney - providing aggressive and affordable legal services to consumers who have been victims of debt collector harassment by a bill Collector or collection attorney in need of Medical Debt Relief.

-We are a consumer rights law firm dedicated to the protection of consumers against abusive, unfair and illegal collection practices by debt collectors and other creditors.
+We are a consumer rights law firm dedicated to the fighting for protection of consumers against abusive, unfair and illegal collection practices by a bill collector, collection attorney and other creditor.
 Our goal is to end collection harassment.
 If you have been subjected to collection harassment, calls to the workplace, or other abuse, call us today for a free consultation.
-We also represent employees who have been denied payment of overtime or minimum wages by their employer.
-Visit us at Orlando Overtime Pay for more information.

 Debt collectors must treat you with truth, fairness, dignity, and respect.
 Any debt collector who crosses the line and abuses you for the collection of a consumer debt can be sued in federal court for damages under a law called the Fair Debt Collection Practices Act (FDCPA).

 DEBT COLLECTORS ARE PROHIBITED FROM:

 If you have suffered from any of these abusive debt collection practices from a bill collector or collection attorney, you may be entitled to compensation.
 Moreover, debt collectors that violate the FDCPA are strictly liable, meaning that a consumer need not show intentional conduct by the debt collector to be entitled to damages.
 We can help any consumer who is currently in collections, or has suffered from collection harassment.